ekand/broadband-map/README.md

 # Accessing scripts in /code/ from jupyter notebooks in /code/
 After installing a pipenv environment and activating the shell, I ran the following:
 `pipenv install -e .`
 This installs all packages in the working directory (which was broadband-map-experiment).
-In this case the only package is called code
+In this case the only package is called python_code.